decentraland/adr/content/ADR-258-trigger-areas.md

   - `position`: The position of the entity that triggered the trigger
   - `rotation`: The rotation of the entity that triggered the trigger
   - `scale`: The scale of the entity that triggered the trigger

+#### Emission contract: ENTER/EXIT on the wire, STAY synthesized by the SDK

+The three event types are split across two layers:

+- **`TAET_ENTER` and `TAET_EXIT`** are emitted by the engine (Explorer) as discrete state transitions: one entry per (trigger area, triggerer) pair when the triggerer crosses into the area, and one when it crosses out.
+These are the only event types that travel over the CRDT wire.
+Explorer implementations **MUST NOT** emit `TAET_STAY` entries — emitting them every frame floods the CRDT channel and overflows the GOVS buffer, which is capped at a small number of entries.

+- **`TAET_STAY`** is the responsibility of the SDK runtime.
+The SDK's `triggerAreaEventsSystem` maintains a per-trigger-area set of "currently inside" triggerers, driven entirely by the wire `TAET_ENTER` and `TAET_EXIT` events: on `TAET_ENTER` the triggerer is added to the set, on `TAET_EXIT` it is removed.
+On every tick, for each triggerer still in the set, the SDK synthesizes a `PBTriggerAreaResult` with `eventType = TAET_STAY` and dispatches it to any `onTriggerStay` callback registered for the trigger area.
+Synthesized payloads refresh `position`, `rotation` and `scale` from the live `Transform` component of the trigger area and triggerer entities when those are scene-owned; for triggerers without a scene-side `Transform` (e.g. the reserved player-avatar entity) the synthesized payload falls back to the cached values from the most recent `TAET_ENTER`.

+This split means scene developers see no behavioral difference: an `onTriggerStay` callback continues to fire every frame while a triggerer remains inside, with `result.eventType === TriggerAreaEventType.TAET_STAY` on every call.
+Only the wire footprint changes: at 60 fps with N triggerers inside, traffic drops from O(60·N) `TriggerAreaResult` appends per second to O(1) — exactly one append on enter and one on exit per (trigger area, triggerer) session.

+For backward compatibility, SDK runtimes **MUST** silently ignore any `TAET_STAY` entries that arrive on the wire from legacy Explorer implementations that have not yet adopted this contract.
+The synthesized per-tick dispatch is the single source of truth; wire `TAET_STAY` events must not be forwarded to `onTriggerStay` callbacks, to avoid double-firing.

 ### Ensure detection